Eye for an Eye (2019 film): Plot

 Back at the nursing home, Mario shows Padín a picture of his brother, Sergio, and tells Padín he died of an overdose when he was 26, over two decades ago.
 He goes on to explain that Sergio was dealing for Padín at the time in exchange for his own supply.
 Mario tells Padín that not only has he been giving him heroin, but he hasn't been giving him his usual medication, and in fact has been feeding him bleach to make him sicker.
-Meanwhile Toño is holding another staff member, Andrés, from the nursing home hostage in his own home in order to threaten him into declaring his father legally insane, but the staff is accidentally killed during a struggle.
+Meanwhile, Toño is holding another staff member, Andrés, from the nursing home hostage in his own home in order to threaten him into declaring his father legally insane, but the staff is accidentally killed during a struggle.
 In prison, Kike is assaulted by three men who tell him they want their money or they're going to kill him.
 At the nursing home Padín struggles to tell a nurse about the hidden drugs but Mario interrupts them.
 Julia visits Mario at work and learns who Padín is right before her water breaks and she goes into labor.

 Julia tries to question Mario about Padín but it interrupted by the doctor.
 After she is given a sedative, he leaves and heads for the nursing home.
 When he arrives he sees the police there to talk about Andrés death, and sees an unknown man in a suit.
 He threatens Padín with an overdose unless he tells him who the man is.
 Padín refuses but Mario learns from a doctor that the man was a notary.
 Instead of returning to Julia, Mario hurries to replace Padín's blood samples before they can be tested.
 He then returns to Padín intending to make good on his threat to kill him.
 Before he does, he admits to killing his brother purposefully after his brother begged him to do so.
 He then injects Padín and leaves.

 Toño is shown in his car having a heated argument over the phone.
 He sees Mario driving away and gives chase as Julia is shown in the middle of labor.
-Mario is saved when a flower truck hits Toños car, killing the two drivers, but leaving Mario unscathed.
+Mario is saved when a flower truck hits Toño's car, killing the two drivers, but leaving Mario unscathed.
 Mario retrieves the syringe he killed Padín with and cleans his fingerprints off before pressing it to Toño's hand.
 Toño revives briefly but Mario smothers him.
 At the hospital Mario arrives in time for Julia to give birth.
 Padín is shown overdosing in bed.
 The baby is born healthy and they agree to name him Sergio.